Definition:

 Research

-A comprehensive theoretical account of formulaic language including collocations, arguing that formulaic sequences are stored and processed as holistic units — providing the psycholinguistic mechanism for collocational competence development and explaining why extensive exposure is necessary for acquisition.
+Summary: Comprehensive theoretical account of formulaic language including collocations; argues formulaic sequences are stored and processed as holistic units, explaining why extensive exposure is necessary for collocational acquisition.